Privacy Policy

 Contact form

-Nature and scope of the processing
+Type and scope of processing

 Purpose and legal basis

-The processing of this data is based on Art.
-6 (1) lit. b GDPR if your request is related to the performance of a contract or is necessary for the implementation of pre-contractual measures.
-Otherwise, the processing is based on our legitimate interest in the effective processing of the requests addressed to us (Art.
-6 (1) (f) GDPR) or on your consent (Art.
-6 (1) (a) GDPR) if you have given it beforehand.
+This data is processed on the basis of Art.
+6(1)(b) GDPR, provided that your enquiry is related to the performance of a contract or is necessary for the implementation of pre-contractual measures.
+Otherwise, the processing is based on our legitimate interest in the effective processing of enquiries addressed to us (Art.
+6(1)(f) GDPR) or on your consent (Art.
+6(1)(a) GDPR) if you have given it beforehand.

 Storage period